En español

 In Spanish with a live English translation sponsored by Interprenet / En español con traducción simultánea al inglés patrocinada por Interprenet

-A live English translation sponsored by Interprenet will be available for audience members.
+A live English translation sponsored by Interprenet will be available for audience members

 In this Spanish language talk, Oaxacan artist and current Hyde Park Art Center’s Jackman Goldwasser Resident, Ana Hernández, will give a presentation on her latest exhibition Náa’ Reza [Broken Hand] currently on view at the Laboratorio Arte Alameda in Mexico City.